aws-samples/serverless-patterns/transfer-lambda/README.md

     * Enter the public ssh key from your key_name.pub file into the SshKey parameter.
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 1. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works

-This pattern deploys an Amazon Simple Storage Service (S3) bucket, an SFTP Server using AWS Transfer for SFTP configured with service managed user with fine grained access to the S3 bucket, and an Transfer Family Workflow to an AWS Lambda Function.
-Once the user uploads a file through the SFTP server, the file will land in the users home directory within the S3 bucket.
+This pattern deploys an Amazon Simple Storage Service (S3) bucket, an SFTP Server using AWS Transfer for SFTP configured with a service managed user with fine grained access to the S3 bucket, and an Transfer Family Workflow to an AWS Lambda function.
+Once the user uploads a file through the SFTP server, the file will land in the user's home directory within the S3 bucket.
 The AWS Tranfer Family workflow will invoke the lambda function upon successful file upload.
 The function extracts the information regarding the execution status, and then calls the SendWorkflowStepState API operation to return the status to the workflow for the step.
 Before your function calls the SendWorkflowStepState API operation, you can configure Lambda to take an action based on your workflow logic.

 ## Testing

 1. Navigate to the AWS Transfer family Console and click on servers
-1. Choose the newly created sftp server id, locate the server endpoint, copy it and save it for later use.
+1. Choose the newly created SFTP server id, locate the server endpoint, copy it and save it for later use.
-1. Use the endpoint to test the sftp server with transferring a file using a client, the rest of this is assuming use of OPENSSH.
+1. Use the endpoint to test the SFTP server with transferring a file using a client, the rest of this is assuming use of OPENSSH.
     Instructions for other SSH Clients can be found here:
     - [Transferring files over a server endpoint using a client](https://docs.aws.amazon.com/transfer/latest/userguide/transfer-file.html)
 1. Create a test file in your pattern directory called hello.txt, inside the file enter some text such as "Hello, World!" and save the file.